Millions of Americans to lose Medicaid coverage starting next year

 Many people who lose Medicaid will be able to find other health insurance, such as through an employer, the Affordable Care Act marketplace or, in the case of kids, the Children's Health Insurance Program.
 But about 5 million will remain uninsured — a potentially devastating situation.

-"Those individuals don't really have anywhere else to go to get coverage," said Tolbert.
+"Those individuals don't really have anywhere else to go to get coverage," Tolbert said.
 "Because they remain eligible for Medicaid… they cannot go to the marketplace and get coverage."

+Even if those people eventually re-enroll in the program, experts fear that going without health insurance for months could be disruptive for anyone with ongoing health care issues.

+"Maybe you go to your doctor's office and find out you don't have coverage, and you can't get services that day because you need to reapply" for Medicaid, Tolbert said.

 Health care advocates urge people who are on Medicaid to make sure their contact information is up to date on their accounts and that they check the mail frequently to keep an eye on their eligibility status as that April 1 date nears.